-Under the right-to-test agreement, in September 2009, November 2009 and December 2012, Amgen took three exclusive development and commercialization licenses, for which the Company received an exercise fee of \$1 million for each license taken.
+Under a now-expired right-to-test agreement, in September 2009, November 2009 and December 2012, Amgen took three exclusive development and commercialization licenses, for which the Company received an exercise fee of \$1 million for each license taken.
 In May 2013, Amgen took one non-exclusive development and commercialization license, for which the Company received an exercise fee of \$500,000.
-The Company has deferred each exercise fee and is recognizing these amounts as revenue ratably over the respective estimated periods of its substantial involvement.
+In October 2013, the non-exclusive license was amended and converted to an exclusive license, for which Amgen paid an additional \$500,000 fee to the Company.
+Amgen has sublicensed its rights under this license to Oxford BioTherapeutics Ltd. For each development and commercialization license taken, the Company is entitled to receive up to a total of \$34 million in milestone payments, plus royalties on the commercial sales of any resulting products.
+The total milestones per license are categorized as follows: development milestones-\$9 million; regulatory milestones-\$20 million; and sales milestones-\$5 million.
+Amgen (or its sublicensee(s)) is responsible for the manufacturing, product development and marketing of any products resulting from these development and commercialization licenses.